Cai vs Maccy

 When to use Cai

-- You want to create GitHub issues or Linear tickets from any text
+- You want to create GitHub issues or Linear tickets from any app

 When to use Maccy